Man is first to stand trial under Hong Kong's security law

 Man is first to stand trial under Hong Kong’s security lawNew

-HONG KONG (AP) — The first person to stand trial under Hong Kong’s national security law has pleaded not guilty to the allegation he was inciting secession by driving a motorcycle into police officers while carrying a protest flag.
-Tong Ying-kit was arrested the day after the law took effect and his case will set the tone for how Hong Kong handles others.
-Prominent pro-democracy activists such as media tycoon Jimmy Lai are among more than 100 people who’ve been charged under the law.
-Tong is accused of driving a motorcycle into the officers while bearing the slogan “Liberate Hong Kong, the revolution of our times.”
-The government argues the slogan connotes a call for independence and subversion of state power.
+HONG KONG (AP) — The first person to stand trial under Hong Kong’s national security law has pleaded not guilty to charges of terrorism and inciting secession by driving a motorcycle into police officers while carrying a protest flag.
+Tong Ying-kit was arrested on July 1, 2020, a day after the sweeping national security law took effect in response to massive pro-democracy protests that challenged Beijing’s rule.
+He is accused of driving into the crowd of officers during a 2019 rally while bearing a flag with the slogan “Liberate Hong Kong, the revolution of our times.”
+Three officers sustained injuries.
+So far, more than 100 people have been arrested under the security law, including prominent pro-democracy activists such as media tycoon Jimmy Lai, the publisher of Apple Daily.